pzivich/zEpid/docs/Graphics.rst

 In this example, there is additive modification, but *no multiplicative modification*.
 These plots also can have the number of reference lines displayed changed, and support the keyword arguments of `plt.plot()` function.
 See the function documentation for further details.

-This concludes the section on implemented graphics in *zEpid*.
-If you have additional items you believe would make a good addition to the graphic functions, or *zEpid* in general, please reach out to us on GitHub or Twitter (@zepidpy)